Skip to main content

 Interconnectors

-• Viking Link Interconnector, UK/Denmark: Advised the lenders on the export credit agencies (ECA)-backed financing of a pan-European subsea electricity cable, known as an interconnector, between the UK and Denmark.
+• Viking Link Interconnector, UK/Denmark: advised the lenders on the export credit agencies (ECA)-backed financing of a pan-European subsea electricity cable, known as an interconnector, between the UK and Denmark.
 Named Viking Link, the 1400 MW cable will supply renewable energy to 1.4 million households thereby contributing to a more effective use of green energy.

-• EuroAsia Interconnector: Advising EuroAsia on the development and construction of the EuroAsia Interconnector, a flagship project in the European energy market.
+• EuroAsia Interconnector: advised EuroAsia on the development and construction of the EuroAsia Interconnector, a flagship project in the European energy market.
 The project will connect Cyprus with Israel and Cyprus with Crete and mainland Greece.
 This will create security supply and an energy highway between Europe and Asia that will deliver up to 2,000 MW of energy to Europe and will be the largest submarine electricity interconnector in history.

 • Share on Twitter